To Rome with love: Off the beaten path

 There is more to Rome than the Sistine Chapel and the Colosseum but of course these are excellent places to start.
 In fact there are so many absolutely cannot-be-missed main attractions that there can be little time left to explore its hidden depths and its wider neighbourhoods.
 However that's what we decided to do this time and it made for a very different trip to our last which you can read about here.
 Both were equally fantastic but last time around we focused mainly on the main tourist spots and only ventured off the beaten track a little.

-A groovy place to stay
+A super and central place to stay

 Off the beaten path in Rome